Font in Embedded System

 Font, rasterizer, and layout engine are extremely time-consuming and complex work, despite current computer industry exists some font chips, but unfortunately, they have many issues and not friendly to developers.

 PowerK2, a high cohesion font engine especially designed for deeply embedded system.
 It was developed as the foundational component of the next generation intelligent microcomputer, support all languages with a harmonious look and feel, similar to Noto font family from Google.
 It was developed by Sevenuc Consulting in 2017, a brand-new lightweight typeface solution without character rendered as tofu block [■□].
 PowerK2 was designed as a general purpose font engine, not only suitable for deeply embedded systems but also suitable for desktops and server environment, it can be easily applied to almost any graphical user interface system.

 - High cohesion.
 The existing font systems have many inherent issues that made they're not suitable for font design, flexible programming and management.
 Another side, normal font file contains maximum number of glyph is about 20,000, and the size of font files are always too big with the result that they're not suitable for embedded system or embedded in other software.
-PowerK2 can generate 70,000 vector font characters, with the help of it, it is not necessary to embed big font data in software or store them in external storage device, e.g. EEPROM, Flash or SD card.
+PowerK2 is ultra lightweight solution that can generate 70,000 vector font characters, with the help of it, it is not necessary to embed big font data in software or store them in external storage device, e.g. EEPROM, Flash or SD card.

 - Full support industry specifications, Unicode 9, ISO/IEC 10646 (UCS), JIS-X0201, JIS-X0208, JIS-X0213, Big5-2000, HKSCS-2004, and KSX1001.

 - As one of the foundational components of the next generation computer system, it can adapt to both small display equipments that with low-resolution LCD, common desktops, and high-resolution systems.